wooden saplings provided structural support for bark and reed exteriors of Native American houses in Virginia

 Starting in the mid-1700's, gentry on the Northern Neck constructed mansion houses from brick, such as Robert Carter's family home at Sabine Hall.
 This showed the importance of the family through the permanence (and cost) of the family home.
 Clay was readily available, but there were few outcrops of stone suitable for building purposes on the Coastal Plain.
 Where the stone was available, it was soft sandstone, subject to crumbling in the weather.

-The vestry members of Pohick and Aquia churches added stone corners known as "quoins" to make their churches appear more magnificent, while George Washington added sand to the paint covering his wood-sided house - which were shaped to look like stone, to make Mount Vernon appear more impressive.
+The vestry members of Pohick and Aquia churches added stone corners known as "quoins" to make their churches appear more magnificent.
+George Washington added sand to the paint covering his wood-sided house.
+He had blocks of wood shaped to look like stone.
+They were nailed together to form siding for the exterior of Mount Vernon and coated with oil primer.
+After the primer dried, a layer of oil paint was added.
+Before the layer of oil paint could dry, sand was tossed into it by hand.
+The sand stuck to the thick coat of paint, creating the appearance of stone and making Mount Vernon appear more impressive.

 Aquia sandstone was used on the second Pohick Church built in 1669-74 to provide architectural accents on the corners and around the doors

 When colonists wanted to create structures that demonstrated power and wealth, they built out of brick.
 After Charles II was restored to the throne, his appointee Governor Berkeley returned to the colony in 1662 with plans to build 32 brick houses at Jamestown.
 Each house was to be 800 square feet, with roofs 18 feet high.
 Governor Berkeley also built a brick statehouse.
 That statehouse was burned during Bacon's Rebellion in 1676, but its replacement was roofed with tile and slate before that structure burned in 1698.4

 colonial Virginians collected oyster shells, then heated them to create mortar to tie bricks together